acmdas/barfield/appearances.md

 >See also *Aquinas and Kant* by Gavin Ardley.
 Longmans Green & Co.
 1950.

->¹*Origins of Modern Science*.
+>¹ *Origins of Modern Science*.
 Bell.
 1949.
 Macmillan.
 1941

->²Cr.
+>² Cr.
 Aquinas, *Summa*, 12.
 Qu.
 32. 3.
 1 ad 2.
 The other view was assumed by Ptolemy himself (*Almagest*, Bk.
 III, chaps. ii and iv; Bk.
 XIII, chap. ii).
 In the time of Copernicus it was still the official view, though not undisputed.
 See also Note at the end of this Chapter.

 # VIII<br/>TECHNOLOGY AND TRUTH